Oo Antava Oo Oo Antava: Commercial performance

 Upon the release, song received widespread acclaim from the audience.
 In February 2022, it debuted at number two in the inaugural Billboard India Songs chart.
 The music video of the song became one of the YouTube India's 2022 top music videos, as declared by the YouTube's official charts.
 The song was ranked seventh, whereas it's Hindi version "Oo Bolega Ya Oo Oo Bolega" ranked sixth.
 It has become one of the top-10 most searched regional songs in 2023 on Amazon Alexa in India, alongside "Saami Saami", "Srivalli", "Naatu Naatu", "Butta Bomma" and others.

 Live performance

 Indravathi Chauhan and Mangli performed the song at the pre-release event of the film held in December 2021 in Hyderabad.
 Chauhan performed the song in the ETV variety show Sridevi Drama Company in January 2022.
-Dutch DJ and record producer has performed the song Martin Garrix during his tour in Hyderabad in March 2023.
+Dutch DJ and record producer Martin Garrix has performed the song during his tour in Hyderabad in March 2023.
 Allu Arjun was also joined to perform the song.
 Devi Sri Prasad has performed the song several times during his Oo Antava (2023–2024) concert tour across various venues in the United States, the United Kingdom, Malaysia and others.